puppetlabs/puppetlabs-powershell/README.md

 Note that the example uses the `unless` parameter to make the resource idempotent.
 The `command` is only executed if the Guest account does not exist, as indicated by `unless` returning 0.

-**Note:** PowerShell variables (e.g. `$_`), must be escaped in Puppet manifests either using backslashes or single quotes.
+**Note:** PowerShell variables (such as `$_`) must be escaped in Puppet manifests either using backslashes or single quotes.

-Alternatively, you can put the PowerShell code for the `command`, `onlyif`, and `unless` parameters into separate files and then invoke the file function in the resource.
-Templates and the `template()` function could also be used here if the PowerShell scripts need to have access to variables from Puppet.
+Alternately, you can put the PowerShell code for the `command`, `onlyif`, and `unless` parameters into separate files, and then invoke the file function in the resource.
+You could also use templates and the `template()` function if the PowerShell scripts need access to variables from Puppet.

 ~~~ puppet
 exec { 'rename-guest':